Zeuxtronic/Final-Zeouron/README.md

 - Robot 64

 ## How to use
 1. Use an executor.
-If you dont have one, these are some recommended executors.
+If you dont have one, these are some recommended executors:
 - Mobile: Krnl (krnl.cat)
 - Desktop: Swift (getswift.net)